 Water Heater Drain Plug (Remove with socket)

-• Also open the Pressure-Temperature Relief Valve at the top right portion of the tank to prevent air locking in the tank while draining.
+14. Open the Pressure-Temperature Relief valve at the top right portion of the tank to prevent air locking in the tank while draining.

 Pressure-Temperature Relief Valve (Lift handle only when water heater is cold)